Home - Book Preview

 "It's my mad science laboratory!"
 I crowed excitedly.

-"You are just the best," she told me, and trying to smile.
+"You are just the best," she told me trying to smile.

 "Are you afraid of heights Grandma?"
 I asked her.

-"No fear of falling, the elevator got a fully safety check, and all back up systems are in full working order," Peter assured us.
+"No fear of falling, the elevator got a full safety check, and all back up systems are in full working order," Peter assured us.

-"They don't look double height anymore," Grandma said, as she looked around at the plywood walls.
+"The windows don't look double height anymore," Grandma said, as she looked around at the solid plywood walls.

-"Well," Peter said, chuckling, "You can't see the windows because of the plywood walls."
+"Well," Peter said, chuckling, "you can't see the windows because of the plywood on the walls."

 "That's just over the original walls, right?"
 Grandpa asked.